Christina Sharpe

-Christina Elizabeth Sharpe is an American academic who is a professor of English literature and Black Studies at York University in Toronto, Canada.
+Christina Elizabeth Sharpe (born 1965) is an American academic who is a professor of English literature and Black Studies at York University in Toronto, Canada.
+Christina Sharpe is Canada Research Chair in Black Studies in the Humanities at York University, and in 2024 she was awarded the John Simon Guggenheim Memorial Foundation fellowship.

 Education

-Sharpe received a bachelor's degree in English and Africana studies from the University of Pennsylvania in 1987, having studied abroad at the University of Ibadan in Nigeria.
+Raised Catholic, Sharpe attended various parochial, private, and public schools as a child.
+She received a bachelor's degree in English and Africana studies from the University of Pennsylvania in 1987, having studied abroad at the University of Ibadan in Nigeria.
 She completed a master's degree and a doctorate at Cornell University; her dissertation was on African writer Bessie Head.

 Career and research

-Her academic research focuses on Black visual studies, Black queer studies, and mid-nineteenth century to contemporary African-American Literature and Culture.
+Christina Sharpe is a prominent Black studies scholar whose work spans Black visual studies, Black queer studies, and mid-nineteenth century to contemporary African-American Literature and Culture.